Denisok94/DoctrineExtensions/README.md

 | 2.4 | 2.5+ |
 | 2.3 | 2.2 - 2.4 |

-If you are setting up the Entity Manager without a framework, see the [example](/example/em.php) to prevent issues like #1310
+If you are setting up the Entity Manager without a framework, see the [the example](/example/em.php) to prevent issues like #1310

 ### XML Mapping